Keith-S-Thompson/random-passwords/README.md

         -dev-random       Use /dev/random rather than /dev/urandom (slow) -debugging        Produce debugging output

+Option names may be abbreviated; for example, "-verbose" may be given as "-v".
 The passphrase consists of a sequence of words randomly selected from the specified word list file.
-"initials" is a string of lowercase letters
+The first argument is either a string of lowercase letters (specifying the initial letters of the generated passphrase) or a decimal integer specifying the number of words.
-"min-len" and "max-len" determine the lengths of the chosen words
+"min-len" and "max-len" are decimal integers determine the lengths of the chosen words

+The passphrase consists of a sequence of words randomly selected from the specified word list file.
+The three command-line arguments (following any options) are:

+1. Either:

+   * A string of ASCII lowercase letters, specifying the initials of the generated passphrase; or
+   * A decimal integer specifying the number of words (each of which will be selected randomly from the entire word list);

+2. The minimum length of each word; and

+3. The maximum length of each word.

 This was partly inspired by [this XKCD cartoon](http://xkcd.com/936/), which suggests using long passphrases consisting of randomly selected English words.
-The example in the cartoon was "correct horse battery staple" (of course you shouldn't use *that* specific passphrase.
+The example in the cartoon was "correct horse battery staple" (of course you shouldn't use *that* specific passphrase).

+With the first option, giving a string of lowecase letters as the first argument, you can specify a known word that will remind you of the passphrase; for example, "hello" might yield "hellion erosion leprosy legless outlook".

 Words are randomly selected from `/usr/share/dict/words`.
 Only lines consisting entirely of lowercase letters are considered.
 You can